YizeZhang/Net_Diff/README.md

 Source code is under the src branch.
 ****************************************************************************************************
 If you have any questions or problems in using Net_Diff, please contact me:  zhyize@163.com

+Revision Note:
+2018/07/23 1. modify GUI in Analysis panel
+           2. Fix bugs in RTK when reference satellite change